 Now, go and define your audience.

-In the next blog, let’s talk about the angle.
+In the next blog, let’s talk about What’s Your Blogging Angle.